jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today Left/Right politics obsesses over tax cuts, government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It tells people which tools and rules are essential, and which should be ignored.
 Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
-Up and down our economy, we emphasize government policy, mass-production, layers of bureaucracy, and oppressive management practices when mass-collaboration is far better.
+Up and down our economy, we emphasize government policy, mass-production, layers of bureaucracy, and heavy management practices when mass-collaboration is far better.

 The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's real levers of power, and soar to the stars.